 The central pool of available IPv4 addresses managed by the Internet Assigned Numbers Authority (IANA) was depleted on 3 February 2011, when each Regional Internet Registry (RIR) received one final /8 allocation of IPv4 address space (equal to 16.8 million addresses).

 Since that time, the RIRs (AFRINIC, APNIC, ARIN, LACNIC and the RIPE NCC) have allocated IPv4 address space to their members in accordance with their community-based regional policies, and will continue to do so until their pools of available IPv4 addresses have been depleted.

-This document summarizes the most relevant questions on what IPv4 exhaustion means for all Internet stakeholders: Internet Service Providers (ISPs), network operators, vendors, regulators, governmental organizations and end users.
+This document answers the most relevant questions about what IPv4 exhaustion means for all Internet stakeholders, including Internet Service Providers (ISPs), network operators, vendors, regulators, governmental organizations and end users.